Hull City have joined Aston Villa and Valencia in the chase for Manchester United midfielder Tom Cleverely, Tigers boss Steve Bruce has confirmed.

 Hull join Premier League rivals Villa and La Liga giants Valencia in the pursuit of Cleverely's signature.

-Steve Bruce is still looking to strengthen The England international is almost certain to leave Old Trafford after being informed by Louis van Gaal that he has no place in his plans.
+The England international is almost certain to leave Old Trafford after being informed by Louis van Gaal that he has no place in his plans.

 The Red Devils, who remain winless so far this season, are thought to be pursuing Juventus star Arturo Vidal but there hasn't been much movement in that deal.

 The Tigers, on the other hand, have funds to spend after selling Shane Long to Southampton for £12m earlier in the summer window.

 Bruce is on the verge of confirming a record-breaking deal for Uruguay international striker Abel Hernandez but remains keen to improve in other areas.

 Join thought-provoking conversations, follow other Independent readers and see their replies